Property Management Frequently Asked Questions

 Can An Owner Sign Checks From The Trust Checking Account?
 No, the Owner can not sign checks from the Trust checking account.

 What Happens To Tenant Paid Late Fees and NSF Charges?
-All Late Fees (initial Late Charge of $50 for being late plus a $10 a day until the rent has been paid in full) and NSF charges go to Eanes Properties to compensate for the additional time and effort to collect the unpaid rent and for the additional clerical work generated when a check is returned NSF.
+All Late Fees (initial Late Charge of $50 for being late plus a $10 a day until the rent has been paid in full) and NSF charges go to Eanes Properties.
+This is to compensate for the additional time and effort to collect the unpaid rent and for the additional clerical work generated when a check is returned NSF as listed in the TAR Management Agreement we use.

 Can you lease my property but not manage it?
 Yes, we charge 90% of the first month’s rent for this service.

 What Happens If An Eviction Has To Be Filed?
-If a tenant has to be evicted for non-payment of rent or for any other reason, Eanes Properties handles the process from notifying the tenant, filing the paperwork in JP Court and appearing in JP Court if necessary.
+If a tenant has to be evicted for non-payment of rent, Eanes Properties handles the process from notifying the tenant, filing the paperwork in JP Court and appearing in JP Court if necessary.
 In all the years we have managed income property we have never lost an eviction case.
 The only cost to the Owner for this service is the cost of court filings.
-You are not charged if Eanes Properties must appear in JP Court because of an eviction.
+If an eviction is necessary for another reason other then non payment of rent we have several local real estate attorney’s contact info we can refer for those situations who specialize in those cases.

 How Can The Property Management Agreement Be Cancelled?
 Either party may cancel the Property Management Agreement with a written notice to the other party thirty days before it is to take effect.
 At that time a final accounting will be given and all cash in the Trust checking account will be sent to the Owner.